xxxandriyxxx/restaurant2-front/README.md

 ## Restaurants front-end
-You can open this project by link: http://ec2-52-15-125-215.us-east-2.compute.amazonaws.com:8080

 This is an Angular project "Restaurants".
+You can open this project by link: http://ec2-18-217-248-193.us-east-2.compute.amazonaws.com:8080

-Using this app you can browse the list of registered restaurants, sign up as client, place orders, change the status of your orders.
+Using this app you can browse the list of registered restaurants, sign up as a client, place orders, manage your orders.

 You can also sign up as an owner of restaurants.
-Then you can register your restaurants and manage them, get customer orders, change the status of customer orders.
+Then you can register your restaurants and manage them, manage clients orders.
 You can also place an order as a client.

 Run `ng serve` for a dev server.
 Navigate to http://localhost:4200.